I consider here how to visibly render the security situation on a personal computer whose architecture is capability oriented.

 I imagine an operation that the user can do that creates a guest apartment in his machine.

-The apartment comes equipped with bootstrap code that imports foreign code and gives it control.
+The apartment comes pre-equipped with trusted (by user) bootstrap code that imports foreign code and gives it control.

 To do this the bootstrap code must have the authority described above and also some authority to fetch the foreign code.